Showing posts with label Church Anniversary Sermons. Show all posts

 What a joy to be united with you on this occasion!
 And what a privilege to speak for God in the presence of my spiritual fathers and brothers and mothers and sisters.
 Days such as this are far too rare among us.

-I have selected for us, I trust, a text relevant to this occasion : 1 Samuel 7:12
+I have selected for us, I trust, a text relevant to this occasion:

-Now as the prophet- priest Samuel directs their hearts back to the LORD , the nation discovers afresh the wonder of relying on the LORD of their fathers.
-Instead of relying on pagan and magical views of the ark’s power, they rediscovered the joy of depending upon the Lord who gave them a great victory over the Philistines.
+Now, as the prophet- priest Samuel directs their hearts back to the LORD, and the nation discovers afresh the wonder of relying on the LORD of their fathers.
+Instead of relying on pagan and magical views of the ark’s power, they rediscovered the joy of depending upon the LORD Himself who gave them a great victory over the Philistines.

 In Ch.
 8 we read of Israel’s desire for a king.
 Sadly, the people think that they cannot compete with the nations without a king.
 They see that all of the other nations are being ruled by kings, and they desire that!
 This is tragic, since Ch.
 7 proves that Israel could handle her enemies without a king, so long as she trusted in the Lord.

-V. 3 So then, the return of the ark to Israel did not mark the end of Israel’s conflict with the Philistines.
+V.3 The return of the ark to Israel did not mark the end of Israel’s conflict with the Philistines.
 It took at least another 20 years to settle the Philistine threat.
-Sin produces very deep grooves and complex patterns of thinking that are hard to escape .
-So when the people began to cry out for spiritual renewal and revival , Samuel had every reason to suspect the genuineness of the people’s repentance and to put it to the test.
+Sin untreated produces very deep scars and complex patterns of thinking that are hard to escape.
+So, when the people began to cry out for spiritual renewal and revival, Samuel had every reason to suspect the genuineness of the people’s repentance.
+He was right to put it to the test.
 The real problem, he told them, is not the Philistines who had been harassing them, but the false gods that the Israelites had been worshipping.
 Were they willing to part with those?

-V. 5 Samuel then gathered all Israel at Mizpah (13 km’s north of Jerusalem).
-Mizpah was an important gathering point for Israel in the period of the Judges.
+V.5 Samuel then gathered all Israel at Mizpah, 13 kilometers north of Jerusalem.
+Mizpah had been an important gathering point for Israel in the period of the Judges.

 V.7 The Philistines became visibly nervous when they heard that Israel was assembling at Mizpah in great numbers, and they decided to do something about it.
 This instilled renewed fear in the Israelites.